-Pre-sales support (sometimes referred to as sales support) is often overlooked, but crucial for companies with complex sales processes or online sales with no salesperson involved.
-For these types of offerings, pre-sales support can significantly improve sales numbers as well as customer experience and satisfaction.
+The advantages of Pre-sales support (sometimes referred to as sales support) is often overlooked, but crucial for companies with complex sales processes or ecommerce websites with no salesperson involved.
+For business models like these, pre-sales support can significantly improve sales numbers, as well as customer experience and satisfaction.
 It could very well be a business opportunity worth pursuing.

 What is Pre-Sales Support?

 - Qualifying leads: Pre-sales support teams, using their industry and audience knowledge, can create qualifications to predict which leads are most likely to move through the sales funnel and ultimately sign a contract.

-- Prioritizing deals: In large B2B sales processes, the pre-sales support team can help to strategically decide which deals to focus on.
-Sales teams can also be a big part of this strategy, but pre-sales support brings a unique perspective given their technical experience.
+- Prioritizing deals: In large B2B sales processes, the pre-sales support team can help to strategically decide which deals to focus on and develop proposals for.
+Sales teams can also be a big component of this strategy, but pre-sales support brings a unique perspective given their technical experience.

 What are the Benefits of Pre-Sales Support?

 Harvard Business Review recently found that “companies with strong pre-sales capabilities consistently achieve win rates of 40–50% in new business and 80–90% in renewal business—well above average rates.”
 While this sounds great in theory, it can be challenging to hire and implement a strong pre-sales support function.

 The sales operations and pre-sales support teams have to establish clear roles and responsibilities, particularly with highly complex sales processes.
 It’s important to manage the relationship between these two teams in order for them to successfully work together.
 But when it works, it’s well worth it.
 Continue reading this article to learn about the top benefits of strong pre-sales support.

 Efficiency in the sales process